- Is there a pickup site near me?

 Do I just take the first box I see?

 Please don’t!
 Make sure you take the box that corresponds to your share size.
 The share boxes are clearly marked “FAMILY” and “SMALL”, and they are different sizes.
-Two small shares does NOT make 1 family share.
+Two small shares does NOT equal 1 family share.
 We send out the exact number of shares for each site.
-If we have extra food, we put it in a special, separate “XTRAs” box.
-Feel free to take something from the “XTRAs”, but do not take items from other share boxes.
 If you take something out of another share box, you will be stealing someone else’s food!!

 Don’t take items out of the other share boxes.
 That’d be stealing from someone else’s share!
-If there is an XTRAs or a swap box, feel free to swap for something that’s in it.
+If your site host has set up a swap box, feel free to trade for something that’s in it.
 Consider trying that item you didn’t like before in a new recipe — and remember, fresh, organically-grown food often tastes VERY different from the ‘store-bought’ stuff.
 You might find a new favorite food – experiment!

 Please make arrangements for someone to pick up your share.
 If you don’t pick it up, please let your site host know so it can be donated to a good home.